gogonzo/runner/README.md

 ### fill\_run

 Function used to replace `NA` with previous non-NA element.
-To understand how `fill_run` works, take a look on ilustration.
+To understand how `fill_run` works, take a look on illustration.
 Row 'x' represents, and another rows represent replaced `NA` by fill\_run with different options setup (run\_for\_first=TRUE and only\_within=TRUE respectively).
 By default, `fill_run` replaces all `NA` if they were preceded by any value.
 If `NA` appeared in the beginning of the vector then it would not be replaced.
-But if user specify `run_for_firsty=TRUE` initial empty values values will be replaced by next non-empty value.
-Option `only_within=TRUE` means that `NA` values would be replaced if they were surrounded by pair of identiacl values.
+But if user specify `run_for_first=TRUE` initial empty values values will be replaced by next non-empty value.
+Option `only_within=TRUE` means that `NA` values would be replaced if they were surrounded by pair of identical values.
 No windows provided in this functionality.

 ![fill run](vignettes/images/fill_run.png)